nwdigitalradio/n7nix/email/alpine/README.md

 ## Alpine mailer

+* Notes on building & getting the Alpine mail client to work with paclink-unix.
+  * I don't recommend using Alpine, mutt is actively maintained and a better solution.

 #### Getting the source for compiling on Unix/Linux
 * SourceForge has version 2.03 **- DO NOT USE**
   * https://sourceforge.net/projects/re-alpine/